 Civil War in Syria Spills over into Lebanon

 In May 2013, Syria's civil war spilled into Lebanon, mainly due to Hezbollah's increased involvement.
-On May 25, 2013, Hezbollah and Syrian forces bombed the rebel-controlled town of Al-Qusayr, Homs.
+On May 25, 2013, Hezbollah and Syrian forces bombed the rebel-controlled town of Al-Qusayr in the Syrian province of Homs.
 Dozens were killed.
 The following day, multiple rockets hit Beirut, mainly striking Shiite suburbs, also strongholds of Hezbollah.
 The ban against arming the Syrian rebels was lifted by the European Union on May 27, 2013.

 Fighting also erupted in Tripoli in late May 2013.
 The battles occurred between Sunnis and Alawites, allies of Hezbollah.
 The fighting between the two militias was so intense that schools and businesses in Tripoli were closed for a week.
 At least 24 people were killed.
 Sectarian violence broke out again in June when an armed, extremist Sunni group led by Sheikh Ahmed Assir attacked an army checkpoint in Sidon.
 Government troops, backed by Hezbollah, retaliated.
 About 35 people were killed in the fighting.

 On May 31, 2013, Parliament voted to delay elections in Lebanon for at least 17 months, citing indecision over a new electoral law and the deteriorating security in the country as a result of the Syrian crisis spreading into Lebanon.
 Parliamentary elections were supposed to take place on June 16, 2013.
 It was the first time an election had been delayed since Lebanon's civil war ended in 1990.
 A national unity government was formed in Feb.
 2014, ending 10 months of deadlock caused by a power struggle between blocks led by Hezbollah and Sunnis.
 Tammam Salam took office as prime minister.
 He cited improving security and dealing with Syrian refugees as his top priorities.

-On Dec.
-27, 2013, the former Lebanese finance minister and U.S. ambassador, Muhammad Shatah, was killed by a car bomb, along with seven others in Beirut.
+The former Lebanese finance minister and U.S. ambassador, Muhammad Shatah, was killed by a car bomb, along with seven others in Beirut in December 2013.
 Shatah was a leading Sunni and his death, coupled with the Syrian crisis, has served to exacerbate existing tensions within Lebanon's religous communities; about a third of the population are Sunni Muslim, a third Shia, and a third Christian.

 More on Lebanon from Fact Monster: